dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 <!--DHIS2-SECTION-ID:install_java_installation-->

 The recommended Java JDK for DHIS 2 is OpenJDK 8.
-You can issue the following command to install OpenJDK 8:
+OpenJDK is licensed under the GPL license and can be run free of charge.
+You can install it with the following command:

 ```
 sudo apt-get install openjdk-8-jdk